armand1m-development/TropinhaNews/readme.md

 Create a branch with the name of your featue/fix.. and open a pr, make sure that the ci is green and ask for some review

-_**YOU NEED ONE APPROVAL TO MERGE, IF YOU MERGED BY MISTAKE, PLEASE IMMEDIATELY REVERT YOUR COMMIT YOUR CALL SOMEONE TO DO IT**_
+_**YOU NEED ONE APPROVAL TO MERGE, IF YOU MERGED BY MISTAKE, PLEASE IMMEDIATELY REVERT YOUR COMMIT OR CALL SOMEONE TO DO IT**_